POEM OF THE WEEK

 In this poem you can write about what it feels like to be hurt by immature or cruel people, maybe because of your sexual orientation or gender identity. [ WRITE ]

 Richard's book WRITING WITH AT-RISK YOUTH: THE PONGO TEEN WRITING METHOD is now available from Rowman & LIttlefield Education.
 It explains how youth are affected by trauma, how poetry helps, how to start a writing project, and how to teach distressed youth to write personal poetry, both individually and in groups.
 ORDER YOUR COPY TODAY!

 PONGO MAKES NEWS

-A Pongo STORY, including wonderful poets, that was prepared for Mayor's Art Awards by Reel Grrls.
+A Pongo STORY, including wonderful poets, that was prepared for Mayor's Arts Award presentation (video by Reel Grrls).

 HI, TEENS!
 Hello, counselors and teachers!
 The Pongo Teen Writing Project is a volunteer, nonprofit program for teens who are on the streets, in jail, or in other ways leading difficult lives.
 We love to help young people express themselves through poetry, especially teens who have never written before.
 (And we want to share our teaching techniques with caring adults.)
 This site is dedicated to our authors!

 Pongo's blog is about the significance of expressing deeply felt pain in poetry - including the resilience that this writing represents, the healing that it allows, and the joy that it inspires.
 Some recent blog topics are Where I Come From, The Benefits of Writing Poetry, and Colors of Our Lives.
 [READ]

 Pongo is place to express yourself